 About

-We are part of Concordia University, and are affiliated with the Centre for Research on Brain, Language and Music (CRBLM), the International Laboratory for Brain, Music, and Sound Research (BRAMS), the PERFORM Centre, the Centre for Research on Aging (engAGE), and the Quebec Bio-Imaging Network (RBIQ).
+We are part of Concordia University, and are affiliated with the Centre for Research on Brain, Language and Music (CRBLM), the International Laboratory for Brain, Music, and Sound Research (BRAMS), the PERFORM Centre, the Centre for Research on Aging (engAGE), and UNIQUE (Unifying Neuroscience and Artificial Intelligence in Quebec).

 We work closely with Dr. Robert Zatorre’s lab at McGill University on musical and auditory training, Dr. Sylvain Baillet’s Neurospeed lab on brain oscillations, and Dr. Giovanni Beltrame’s MIST Lab at Polytechnique MontrĂ©al on engineering-neuroscience collaborations.